WHO WE ARE

 Sam is currently the chief of cornea and refractive surgery at Cleveland Clinic Abu Dhabi.
 He has participated in surgical eye missions to several countries and is very active in training ophthalmology residents and fellows.

 After medical school, Dr. Navon received a PhD in biophysics from UCLA and did his ophthalmology training at Harvard Medical School, where he served as a resident, chief resident and fellow.
 He holds an associated professorship of ophthalmology at Case Western Reserve University.

 Susan learned that speaking French wouldn’t be enough in rural Haiti, so now she is learning Creole in order to improve communication with local people.
-She has made three trips to Fond des Blancs, and is “hooked” by the indomitable spirit of the long-suffering population of patient and loving folks in that fascinating, but impoverished part of the world.
+She has made five trips to Fond des Blancs, and is “hooked” by the indomitable spirit of the long-suffering population of patient and loving folks in that fascinating, but impoverished part of the world.
 Susan is convinced that Haitians desperately need eye care, and she has committed to helping to establish a permanent clinic in Fond des Blancs.

 Rita is a Massachusetts native.
 She received her Diploma in Nursing at St. Vincent Hospital School of Nursing in Worcester, MA, her B.S. in Psychology and Nursing at Worcester State College and her Master of Science in Nursing at Boston University.
 She worked for St. Boniface Haiti Foundation for 10 years doing administrative work.
 In 2008 she brought the first ever eye team to St. Boniface Hospital in Fond des Blancs.
 This hospital is the only source of healthcare for a population of 250,000 rural poor.
 Prompted by the tremendous need for eye care, she continues to bring eye teams to Haiti in her retirement.